1coderookie/KobraGoNeoInsights/docs/problems.md

 (Note: WIP, so maybe come back another time as well ;) )

 ## First Layer Problems / Print Comes Off
-If you're having the problem that your first layer isn't consistent across the plate and/or the print doesn't stick on the plate (even though you really cleaned the PEI plate) then it's most likely that your [z-offset](calibration.md#z-offset) isn't right and/or you're dealing with a warped or tilted [bed](hardware/bed.md) and therefore experience certain areas where the distance between the nozzle and the plate will vary too much.
+If you're having the problem that your first layer isn't consistent across the plate and/or the print doesn't stick on the plate (even though you really cleaned the PEI plate), then it's most likely that your [z-offset](calibration.md#z-offset) isn't right and/or you're dealing with a warped or tilted [bed](hardware/bed.md) and therefore experience certain areas where the distance between the nozzle and the plate will vary too much.

 - As a rule of thumb you can keep in mind that if the nozzle is too far above the bed, the prints won't stick and (depending on how far above the nozzle actually is) may result in a spaghetti incident (which is filament all over the place) or a blob of fear (which is a large clump of filament built up around the hotend).
   If the nozzle is too close to the bed, the filament will get squished into the plate too much and that will (depending on *how* close the nozzle actually is) provoke clogging as well as it makes it difficult to remove the printed model later.